Fry’s Sun City Poms

 The Poms started in 1979 by acting as cheerleaders for the Sun City Saints women’s softball team.
-Today the group has evolved into two units who provide entertainment in the area: a marching unit and a performing unit.
-The Fry’s Sun City Poms entertainers are highly energetic dancers who demonstrate the organization’s dance standards.
+Today the group has evolved into two units: a marching unit and a performing unit.
+The Fry’s Sun City Poms are highly energetic performers who demonstrate the organization’s dance standards.
 Some even do acrobatics!

-- The gals in the Poms (Dancers and/or marchers) must be 55+ years old, and hold a current RCSC card, or qualify as a participating guest.
+- Dancers and marchers in the Poms must be 55+ years old and hold a current RCSC card, or qualify as a participating guest.

-- Dance skills of rhythm, agility, poise, energy, and showmanship for performing are required.
+- Dance skills of rhythm, agility, poise, energy, and showmanship are required.
 Acrobatics and baton twirling are a plus.

 If you are interested in learning more about the Poms or would like to schedule a Pom performance, check our contact information below.
-The Pom season is from September through May.
+Poms season is from September through May.

 Practice times for Performing Poms unit: